My Stereo System

 ![]() |

 Jackson Browne was way more important in the seventies than many people realise, writing hits for many other artists.
 Some may know him for "Laywers in Love".
-For me, The Pretender (Asylum Records, USA) was the album I was always looking to purchase as a MFSL release of, but could not find initially, and when I finally did, could not afford.
+For me, The Pretender (Asylum Records, USA) was the album I was always looking to purchase as a MFSL release of.
 The arrangements are absolutely top notch.
-One song that never fails to pass me by without making a huge impression is the title song.
+The title song says it all.
 Browne describes it like this: I'm gonna rent myself a house, In the shade of the freeway Gonna pack my lunch in the morning, And go to work each day And when the evening rolls around, I'll go on home and lay my body down And when the morning light comes streaming in, I'll get up and do it again Amen, Say it again, Amen Isn't this how most of us live?
 We do the same things every day, just to survive.
 There's a cynical irony in this and I love it.
 I have a US Asylum pressing.
 The textured embossed sleeve has taken some battering but the vinyl is in great condition.
 My copy has "SP" etched in the deadwax and indicates it was pressed by Specialty Records Corporation.
 However, the second verse of the title song was removed.
 The time indicated on the label is 5:50 but it is actually about 5:05.
-Weird, but I can live with it. |
+Weird, but I can live with it.
+What's next for this album?
+Looking for a new reissue or a MFSL in VG+ and better condition. |

 ![]() |

 Jean-Michel Jarre (Polydor, Germany, 2LP) is an exponent in electronic music and The Concerts in China was my first introduction to this artist.
 Back in the early eighties we here in South Africa did not know much about China and for the most part China hid itself from the rest of the world.
 I have a German Polydor pressing which I picked up for next-to-nothing at a secondhand vinyl store.
 It sounds sublime and on first inspection it did not look like it had been played at all.
 This is a real gem and one I had wanted for a long time.
 I spent a bit of time removing some superficial blemishes on the cover, and a red permanent marker did the job just fine.
 You have to look really close to see that this is not a new purchase.
 The opening sequence is just amazing.
 Recorded in Peking (Beijing today), Overture starts the album in a spectacular way.
 The crowd's applause is initially almost amusingly underwhelming, as one could expect from a society closed off from the rest of the world.
 What were they to make of these strange sounds?
 Once the music starts, the crowd warms up to the strange electronic sounds.
 Side 3 and 4 were recorded in Shangai, and while the music is well-known Jarre works, I really enjoy the background sounds and scenes from typical life in China.
 Excellent collaboration with local artists allows more traditional music to get an electronic spin, enjoyed by the audiences.
-All in all, a treasured part of my collection. |
+All in all, this is a treasured part of my collection.
+I am now looking for a good OG or remaster of aother well-known oriental theme, Vangelis's China. |

 ![]() |